Tutorial

 .

-Warning: It highly recommend to avoid using your personal email account for this step.
-Quick solutions on the internet may guide you towards lowering security measures.
-Consider using a new separate developer account to avoid any risk to your personal email account.
+Warning: It is highly recommended that you do not use your personal email account for this step.
+Consider using a new separate test account to avoid any risk to your personal email account.

 Next, install nodemailer